 Guardianship and nursing home placement are always the last resort.

-Return to Protective Services for Seniors
+Return to Adult Protective Services

 Some files on this site are in Adobe Acrobat PDF format.
 You may download a FREE copy of Adobe Acrobat by clicking the logo below.

 The above links for Adobe Acrobat will open a new browser window.